TobyHay/book-project/email/README.md

     * allows for the image uri's to be returned to the terminal when performing step 1 above

-Please setup a third file, terraform.tfvars, that specifies environmental variables and follows this format:
+Please setup a third file, `terraform.tfvars`, that specifies environmental variables and follows this format:

 ```
 DB_USERNAME=<your_database_username>